 It is ironic…the term MICRO-aggression.
 My personal experiences have made me a bit hypervigilant when it comes to the comments and behaviors of non-Black folks in my space, so when it happens (a microaggression that is), it feels like anything but MICRO.
 As I have gotten older and gained better understanding of intention and nuance, it feels more like a punch in the gut.
 I often find my internal voice responding: “What the F$#* did you just say to me??!!”.
 But more on that later.

-Dr. Chester M. Pierce was a Black man.
+Dr. Henry Pierce was a Black man.
 A psychiatrist.
 A professor of education and psychiatry at Harvard Medical School.
-A consultant to the long running Sesame Street according to a quick wikipedia search.
+A consultant to the long running Sesame Street.
 And the person who coined the term that I am here to talk about today: MICRO-AGGRESSION.
 Much of what Pierce wrote regarding the subject was based on personal experience and observations specifically between Blacks and Whites.
 He highlighted the effects of the cumulative nature of the intentional or unintentional acts of insult or dismissal made against Blacks by their non-Black counterparts.

 Derald Wing Sue is a Chinese-American professor of counseling psychology at Columbia University and expanded on Dr. Pierce’s work.
 In a 2007 article in the American Psychologist (Vol. 2, No. 4), Sue discusses three types of racial transgressions and their relevance to clinical practice: